-TABLE 4.1: ADDITIONAL SCREENING QUESTIONS TO DETERMINE THE NEED AND POSSIBLE EXTENT OF FURTHER ENVIRONMENTAL AND SOCIAL REVIEW AND MANAGEMENT
+TABLE 4.1:ADDITIONAL SCREENING QUESTIONS TO DETERMINE THE NEED AND POSSIBLEEXTENT OF FURTHER ENVIRONMENTAL AND SOCIAL REVIEW AND MANAGEMENT

-1. Biodiversity and Natural Resources 1.1 habitat.
-Would the proposed project result in the conversion or degradation of modified natural habitat or critical habitat ?
+1. Biodiversity and Natural Resources 1.1 habitat Would the proposed project result in the conversion or degradation of modified , natural habitat or critical habitat ?
 Yes 1.2 natural Are any development activities proposed within a legally protected area (e.g. reserve, national park) for the protection or conservation of biodiversity?
 No 1.3 Would the proposed project pose a risk of introducing invasive alien species?
-No 1.4 withou Does the project involve natural forest harvesting or plantation development an independent forest certification system for sustainable forest management?
-No 1.5 Does the project involve the production and harvesting of fish populations or other aquatic species without an accepted system of independent certification to ensure sustainability?
-1.6 surface Does the project involve significant extraction, diversion or containment of or ground water?
+No 1.4 withou Does the project involve natural forest harvesting or plantation development t an independent forest certification system for sustainable forest management?
+No 1.5 other a sustain No 1.6 Does the project involve significant extraction, diversion or containment of surface or ground water?
 No 1.7 Does the project pose a risk of degrading soils?
 No 2.
 Pollution Would the proposed project result in the release of pollutants to the environment routine or non-routine circumstances with the potential for adverse local, regional, nsboundary impacts ?
-No 2.2 recover Would the proposed project result in the generation of waste that cannot be red, reused, or disposed of in an environmentally and socially sound manner?
+No 2.2 recover Would the proposed project result in the generation of waste that cannot be red reused or disposed of in an environmentally and socially sound manner?
 No